Ralph Kimball: Career

 After receiving a Ph.D. in 1973 from Stanford University in electrical engineering (specializing in man-machine systems), Ralph joined the Xerox Palo Alto Research Center (PARC).
 At PARC Ralph was a principal designer of the Xerox Star Workstation, the first commercial product to use mice, icons and windows.

 Kimball then became vice president of applications at Metaphor Computer Systems, a decision support software and services provider.
 He developed the Capsule Facility in 1982.
 The Capsule was a graphical programming technique which connected icons together in a logical flow, allowing a very visual style of programming for non-programmers.
 The Capsule was used to build reporting and analysis applications at Metaphor.

 Kimball founded Red Brick Systems in 1986, serving as CEO until 1992.
-Red Brick Systems was acquired by Informix, which is now owned by IBM.
+The company was acquired by Informix, which is now owned by IBM.
 Red Brick was known for its relational database optimized for data warehousing.
 Their claim to fame was the use of bit-map Indexes in order to achieve performance gains that amounted to almost 10 times that of other Database vendors at that time.

 Since 1992, Kimball has provided data warehouse consulting and education through various companies such as Ralph Kimball Associates and the Kimball Group.